 Osuri says he is not a fan of oligopolies.

 He says, “They tend to ruin industries and don’t innovate.
 Take airlines for example.
-Do you like flying on an aeroplane?
+Do you like flying on an airplane?
 They nickel and dime you at every opportunity because it’s an oligopoly.”

-Given the number of companies and projects that are already using them I think Akash Network has a sound business model and bright future.
+Given the number of companies and projects that are already using them, I think Akash Network has a sound business model and a bright future.